West Haddon: History

 The name 'Haddon' means 'hill which is heathy'.
 ‘West’ to distinguish from East Haddon.

-The fields of West Haddon were the location for an enclosure riot in 1765.
+The fields of West Haddon were the location for an enclosure riot in 1767.
 An advertisement was made in the county newspaper for a football game that was to be played in those fields.
-The football game was a means to assemble a mob which tore down fences and burned them, protesting against the laws that were then being enacted that allowed wealthy landowners to lay claim to land that was once public land.
+The football game was a means to assemble a mob which tore down fences and burned them, protesting against the laws that were then being enacted that allowed wealthy landowners to lay claim to what was once public land.

 Notable buildings

 The Historic England website contains details of a total of 32 listed buildings in the parish of West Haddon, all of which are Grade II except for All Saints’ Church which is Grade I. These include: